 How to Chose Shelling Beans

 Shelling beans, unlike most produce, should be just a bit dried out when you buy them.
-Too green and too fresh and the beans inside aren't mature enough.
-Look for pods that while starting to dry a bit look freshly picked with a fresh and green stem end.
-As with most produce, chose shelling beans that feel heavy for their size.
+Too green and too fresh means that the beans inside aren't mature enough.
+Look for pods that are starting to dry a bit but look freshly picked thanks to their green stem end.
+As with most produce, chose shelling beans that feel heavy for their size, avoid shells with browning, or anything that feels too soft.
+Go for the bumpy pods with plump, fat beans inside.

 How to Shell Shelling Beans